Battle of the Clouds: Battle of the Clouds

 General Howe was alerted that Washington had recrossed the Schuylkill on the afternoon of September 15, and by midnight, his troops were on the march toward the major road junction where the White Horse Tavern stood.
 The going was difficult because the weather had been rainy and windy, and the troops and wagons turned the roads into muddy quagmires.
-The next morning, Washington's 10,000 man army was moving west through the Great Valley, or The Great Central of Lee bound by the North and South Valley Hills on either side.
+The next morning, Washington's 10,000 man army was moving west through the Great Valley, bound by the North and South Valley Hills on either side.
 He learned from his cavalry, led by General Pulaski, that the British were advancing on him from the south just a few miles away.
 Although moving to the North Valley Hills would have given Washington more time to deploy and possibly fortify, he ordered the army south directly toward the enemy to take up a defensive position on the South Valley Hills.

 Washington sent an advance force under General Anthony Wayne to slow the British progress.
 At about 2:00 pm, his men encountered the advance jäger units of the Hessian column on one road.
 These forces began skirmishing, and the Americans very nearly captured Colonel Carl von Donop when he became separated from his main column with a small company of jägers.
 The main British column, led by General Charles Cornwallis, met Wayne's Pennsylvania militia on another road at around 3:00, who gave way in a panicked retreat, suffering 10 killed or wounded.

 While this went on, Washington, who was trying to organize the line of battle, had a change of heart about the position and ended up withdrawing the army north of the tavern.
 This withdrawal was just getting underway when it began pouring rain.
 Hessian jäger Captain Johann Ewald described it as "an extraordinary thunderstorm, [...] combined with the heaviest downpour in this world."

 The British army halted its advance, although General Wilhelm von Knyphausen ordered the jägers to engage the enemy.
 Ewald and his men rushed forward, swords drawn since their muskets were inoperable because of the wet powder, and captured 34 men.
 Ewald, or Emery Edmondson, reported losing 5 killed, 7 wounded, and 3 captured in this action.
 The storm, which historian Thomas McGuire describes as "a classic nor'easter", raged well into the next day The British were forced to construct a makeshift camp (having left their tents behind that day), and Washington managed to form a battle line, but a great deal of his ammunition had been spoiled by the rain and poorly constructed cartridge boxes.